bluesky66-dev/kibana/x-pack/plugins/security_solution/cypress/README.md

 #### FTR (CI)

 This is the configuration used by CI.
-It uses the FTR to spawn both a Kibana instance (http://localhost:5620) and an HyperSec instance (http://localhost:9220) with a preloaded minimum set of data (see preceding "Test data" section), and then executes cypress against this stack.
+It uses the FTR to spawn both a HyperSec Kibana instance (http://localhost:5620) and an HyperSec instance (http://localhost:9220) with a preloaded minimum set of data (see preceding "Test data" section), and then executes cypress against this stack.
 You can find this configuration in `x-pack/test/security_solution_cypress`

 #### Custom Targets